- You attend a networking, corporate, fund raising, or some other type of event where it is important that you connect with a variety of people;

 Seeing how inadequately some other copy is presented will surely inspire you to commit to creating Visually Accessible copy in everything you do.
 Your marketing efforts will certainly benefit as a result.

-Please share on our Facebook page your favorite strategies for creating Visually Accessibly copy.
+Please share in the comments below your favorite strategies for creating Visually Accessibly copy.